CMed01/portfolio-milestone-4/README.md

             - I can navigate to the blog section of the website.
             - I see a list of blog articles with titles and previews

-- US04: Reach out for personlaised services (contact form)
+- US04: Reach out for personalised services (contact form)
     -  As a user, I can use the contact form to reach out for personalised health and lifestyle advice.
         - Acceptance criteria
             - I can navigate to the contact form section of the website.